 From ius ad bellum to ius contra bellum: The Significance of the Prohibition of the Use of Force for the Right of Neutrality

-The prohibition of the use of force, which was established by the Kellogg-Brian Pact and is now firmly anchored in Art.
+The prohibition of the use of force, which was established by the Kellogg-Briand Pact and is now firmly anchored in Art.
 2 (4) of the UN Charter and in customary law, has fundamentally changed the legal situation dating from before World War I. The fundamental norm of peace and security law now no longer concerns the question of who is involved in a conflict, but whether the use of force is unlawful or exceptionally lawful.
 International law on armed conflicts no longer seeks to regulate forms of participation, but rather to legally evaluate the exercise of armed force.

 The use of force is lawful if it has been mandated or authorized by the UN Security Council.
 Apart from UN peacekeeping missions, this was most recently the case in 2011, when the Security Council allowed UN members to use “all necessary means” against Libya to protect civilians from attacks by the Libyan government.
 It is likely that this was the last UN Security Council decision with such a mandate for a long time.
 The second justification is therefore likely to become even more important in the future: the right of self-defense.
 According to this, military force can be justified if it is used for the purpose of self-defense.
 Under charter and customary law, both individual and collective self-defense are justified.